 Operate library equipment as assigned

-Push book carts weighing over 100 pounds
+Lift up to 35 pounds and push book carts weighing over 100 pounds

 Sit for long periods of time